DSJL-ML/Bank-Marketing/README.md

 Build machine learning algorithms for bank telemarketing.

 ## Summary
 A dataset collected from a Portuguese retail bank is based upon to build machine learning models to predict clients who are likely to subscribe a term deposit after contacted by bank agents through phone calls.
+The python code execution is in bank-marketing.html and project report is in project_report.pdf.

 ## Software